Pecan Tree Varieties

 The number two pest concern for pecan growers is black aphids.
 Elliott is amazingly resistant to this pest too.

 But all pecan trees need a pollinator pecan tree to produce.
-So if the Elliot is number one, what is number two?
+So if the Elliott is number one, what is number two?

 There are actually many pollinators compatible with the Elliott.